AGraciaSipan/soccermatics/README.md

 # Mathematical Modelling of Football
 This repository holds all the work I completed for the Mathematical Modelling of Football [course](https://www.uu.se/en/study/course?query=1RT001) at Uppsala University, which took place from September to October 2023.
 The course, instructed by David Sumpter, is worth 5 master's credits and is conducted remotely.
+The course web page with all the lessons can be found [here](https://soccermatics.readthedocs.io/en/latest/index.html).

 ## Setup
-1. After cloning the repo, create the environment:
+1. After cloning the repo, create the environment and activate it:
     ```commandline
     conda env create -f environment.yml
     ```